dwyl/dbschema-demo/README.md

 ## Why? 🤷‍♀️

-One of the many features `DbSchem` provides is **the ability to generate `HTML5` documentation for your database**.
+One of the many features `DbSchema` provides is **the ability to generate `HTML5` documentation for your database**.

 Exporting **interactive `HTML5` documentation** of your database